Andresmup/github-foundations/22_PROJECTS/Readme.md

 | Reporting | Enhance reporting features and insights | Basic reporting and tracking |
 | Integration | Deeper integration with Issues and Pull Requests | Basic integration with repositories |

+## PROJECT OPTIONS

+The configuration options for projects include creating a project, setting project descriptions and README, adding issues (including draft issues), creating custom fields (such as for tracking priority or iteration), grouping issues, saving views, adding board layouts, and configuring built-in automation workflows.

+To create a project, users can choose between organization or user projects, then select a template or start from scratch.
+Descriptions and READMEs can be added to communicate project purpose and instructions.
+Issues and pull requests can be added manually or through automation.
+Custom fields like iteration and priority can be created to organize and track tasks effectively.
+Views can be saved and shared to maintain alignment on priorities.
+Board layouts can be utilized to visualize project progress based on status.
+Finally, built-in automation workflows can be configured to streamline project management tasks like auto-adding issues and setting statuses.

+### Creating a project
+1. Choose between organization or user project.
+2. Select project type or template.
+3. Enter project name and create.

+### Setting your project description and README
+1. Navigate to your project settings.
+2. Add project description.
+3. Update project's README with relevant information.

+### Adding issues to your project
+1. Paste issue or pull request URLs into the project.
+2. Press Return to add.

+### Adding draft issues to your project
+1. Type draft issue idea and press Enter.
+2. Add body text if needed.

+### Adding an iteration field
+1. Click on the rightmost field header and select "New field."
+2. Type field name and select "Iteration."
+3. Specify iteration duration and save.

+### Creating a field to track priority
+1. Click on the rightmost field header and select "New field."
+2. Type field name and select "Single select."
+3. Add priority options (High, Medium, Low) and save.

+### Grouping issues by priority
+1. Click on the view menu icon and select "Group."
+2. Choose "Priority" to group issues.
+3. Move issues between groups to change priority.

+### Saving the priority view
+1. Click on the view menu icon and select "Save changes."
+2. Share the URL with your team to maintain alignment.

+### Adding a board layout
+1. Click "New view" and select "Board" layout.
+2. Specify status for each issue.
+3. Save changes and give the view a descriptive name.

+### Configure built-in automation
+1. Navigate to project workflows.
+2. Edit "Auto-add to project" workflow to filter items.
+3. Enable workflow to automatically add items.
+4. Add a workflow to set status to Todo when an item is added.

 ## WORKFLOWS